 Whether each version of the DraftKings Sportsbook app will offer differ odds remains to be seen.

 DraftKings Sportsbook figures to offer all the traditional bet types, including spread, moneyline, over-under, futures, parlays, props and teasers.
 But it is also expected they’ll bring their more unique betting options like live betting, cash out, pools, brackets and even casino games.

 DraftKings has operated daily fantasy in PA almost since day one.
 Around 2015, some questions began to pop up as to whether daily fantasy was a game of skill or gambling.
 DraftKings lobbied hard in favor of a game of skill, yet some states still decided to ban it.
 In 2018, however, Pennsylvania officially recognized daily fantasy as being legal and imposed a 15% tax on all earnings.

-After launching the first sports betting app in New Jersey, it became clear that DraftKings would eye Pennsylvania which had already passed a bill for legal sports betting and now awaits approving online sites.
+After launching the first sports betting app in New Jersey, it became clear that DraftKings would eye Pennsylvania which had already passed a bill for legal sports betting.

 It had looked like DraftKings Sportsbook might be left on the outside of betting in PA heading into the 2019 football season.
 But the partnership with Penn National changed all of that, earning DraftKings a place in PA betting.